Prince William Augustus, Duke of Cumberland

 The Battle of Fontenoy, William Augustus’ first battle as commander by Édouard Detaille; Credit – Wikipedia

-William Augustus led the British forces against the Jacobite Rising of 1745-1746 which was led by the Catholic pretender Charles Edward Stuart (Bonnie Prince Charlie), grandson of the deposed King James II.
+William Augustus led the British forces against the Jacobite Rising of 1745-1746 led by the Catholic pretender Charles Edward Stuart (Bonnie Prince Charlie), grandson of the deposed King James II.
 The exhausted Jacobite forces consisted of about 5,000 men while the British forces numbered 9,000 well-trained troops.
 On April 16, 1746, near Inverness, Scotland, the superior British forces needed just 25 minutes to defeat the Jacobite forces in the Battle of Culloden.
 Between 1,500 and 2,000 Jacobites were killed or wounded while the British losses were much lighter, with 50 dead and 259 wounded.
 William Augustus’ severity and brutality in pursuing the Jacobites after the battle earned him the nicknames “The Butcher of Culloden” and “Butcher Cumberland.”
 He ordered his troops to go through the battlefield and stab to death any wounded Jacobite troops and non-combatants.
 Towns suspected to be rebellious were burned and the livestock was confiscated.
 The captured Jacobites were hanged.
 Men and women suspected of being Jacobite sympathizers were arrested and shipped to London for trial.
 The conditions on the ships were horrible and many died en route.
 In Great Britain, William Augustus was nicknamed “Sweet William” by his Whig supporters and “The Butcher” by his Tory opponents.
 In Scotland, his name is still infamous.
 After the Battle of Culloden, there were no further Jacobite uprisings.

 The Battle of Culloden by David Morier, 1746; Credit – Wikipedia